asynchronous collaboration

 Why do we often schedule meetings?
 It’s usually because it would be too complicated or time-consuming to type out the necessary context via email or chat.
 “Text-based communication is limited by its linear nature,” said Chung.
 “Meaning, trying to connect ideas and find important information across long chat threads is nearly impossible.”

 But there’s a better way to add context, align, and communicate ideas quickly: visuals.
-Humans understand information quicker and retain it better when it’s presented visually.
+Humans understand information quicker and retain it better when it’s presented visually

-Read the blogDocument as you work
+Document as you work

 Before you groan at the idea of laborious, time-consuming documentation, here’s some food for thought: Documentation can actually be a natural byproduct of collaboration—in other words, it can be practically effortless.
 How?
-By using the same collaborative platform for all your ideation sessions, prioritization, decision-making, project planning, and more, you’ll organically produce documentation that accelerates innovation.
+By using the same collaborative platform for all your ideation sessions, prioritization, decision-making, project planning, and more, you’ll organically produce documentation that accelerates innovation

-With all ideas, project context, and feedback centralized in one spot, you can easily answer questions and solve problems without taking time on anyone’s calendar.
+With all your ideas, project context, and feedback centralized in one spot, you can easily answer questions and solve problems without taking time on anyone’s calendar.

-Get startedStandardize team communication norms
+Standardize team communication norms

 To ensure everyone in the team is aligned on how to best collaborate asynchronously, take the time to build a team working agreement that details communication expectations and best practices.
-Be sure to build this collaboratively, so everyone has the chance to contribute and feel bought in to this agreement.
+Be sure to build this collaboratively, so everyone has the chance to contribute and feel bought into this agreement.
 A sample team charter for working asynchronously may include:

-- Each team member’s working hours, location, and time zone
+• Each team member’s working hours, location, and time zone

-- Tools to use for different types of collaboration (i.e., Slack for daily updates, Lucid for knowledge sharing, etc.)
+• Tools to use for different types of collaboration (i.e., Slack for daily updates, Lucid for knowledge sharing, etc.)

-- Communication agreements for different levels of urgency (i.e., deadlines to respond, how to indicate alignment, etc.)
+• Communication agreements for different levels of urgency (i.e., deadlines to respond, how to indicate alignment, etc.)

-- Links to common team resources or knowledge bases
+• Links to common team resources or knowledge bases

 A team charter not only helps set the right expectations for your current team, but it’s also a great way to get new team members up to speed quickly.
 In Lucid, you can even use team hubs as a home base for all team information.